alfie-far/steady.zone/src/content/blog/trump-a-critical-review-2025.md

 ### Introduction

 >Donald Trump’s re-emergence isn’t an aberration, but rather a consequence.
 His recent foreign policy posturing and nationalist rhetoric reflect a deeper, systemic failure which stems from the erosion of democratic vigilance, both among political elites and the general public.
-When citizens are demoralised and disengaged, institutions can easily normalise extremism; and once it is done the door is left wide open for banality to breed danger — again.
+When citizens are demoralised and disengaged, institutions can easily normalise extremism; and once that's done, the door is left wide open for banality to breed danger — again!

 In a world unraveling at its seams, where civilians are shot dead for queuing up for bread in Gaza and the entire cities in Ukraine are flattened under the illusion of ceasefire diplomacy, one man still believes that performative posturing is a strategy.